netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 Said differently:

-- Metrics are the best for zoomed-out, aggregated view: ideal for a multi-cluster single pane of glass.
+- Metrics are the best for wide angle, aggregated view: ideal for a multi-cluster single pane of glass.
 - Flow logs are the best for zoomed-in, detailed views: ideal for in-cluster deep dive.

 #### Start the observability add-on